LSNJLAW SM

 • Names of your boss and supervisors

-• Type of vehicle your boss and supervisors drive
+• Type of vehicles and license plate numbers of the vehicles your boss and supervisors drive

 • Names, phone numbers, and addresses of other workers